NetScout-Go/NetTool/README.md

 ## External Plugin Support

-NetScout-Pi supports external plugins written in languages like Python and Bash.
+NetTool supports external plugins written in languages like Python and Bash.
 See the [External Plugin Guide](app/plugins/plugins/external_plugin/README.md) for more information.

 ## Troubleshooting